Five things to know about Trump’s Facebook ban

 We may not know Trump’s fate on the site for several months

-The board said that the company has six months to review its suspension of Trump and decide if he will be permanently banned, or if the suspension should only last a specific amount of time.
+In asking Facebook to make its decision clearer, the board is keeping the state of Trump’s account in a state of limbo.
+The board said that the company has six months to review its suspension of Trump and decide on a response that is consistent with its rules, for example if he will be permanently banned or if the suspension should only last a specific amount of time.
 However, Facebook says that request is not binding and that it will respond publicly in 30 days, as per the rules it established when creating the board.
 That means Facebook isn’t required to comply with the board’s recommendation that it clarify Trump’s penalty.

-It’s unclear whether Facebook will agree to the board’s timeline.
-The company had said it would respect the decision of the board to uphold or overturn its enforcement, but would consider anything else a suggestion.
+The company had previously said it would respect the decision of the board to uphold or overturn its enforcement, but would consider anything else the board recommended as merely a suggestion.

 The board said that Facebook needs to determine a “proportionate response that is consistent with the rules that are applied to other users of its platform.”
 It noted the typical response to a post that violates policies is to remove the post.
 In this case, Facebook initially suspended Trump’s account for 24 hours, then said the risk remained and it made the ban “indefinite.”

 The board also noted that it doesn’t always make sense for Facebook to enforce its policies differently for influential users, such as world leaders, compared to average users.
-Facebook has a “newsworthiness” policy that allows it to leave up some posts from world leaders even if they violate policies, though it said it did not apply that policy in this case.
+Facebook has a “newsworthiness” policy that allows it to leave up some posts from world leaders even if they violate policies, though the company said it did not apply that policy in this case.

 The board urged Facebook to “address widespread confusion about how decisions relating to influential users are made.”